littlecube23/CYBR-2600/README.md

 The Imitation Game (Cryptography): https://youtu.be/mwFWMM9APLs

-# Deffie Helman Key-Exchange Video
+# Diffie–Hellman Key Exchange Video
 This clip from the 2008 Royal Institution Christmas Lectures shows a simple demonstration of how two people can agree on a secret key, even though all of their communications are carried out in public. https://youtu.be/U62S8SchxX4